aidenpwnz/go_htmx_todo_list/README.md

 	git clone https://github.com/aidenpwnz/go_htmx_todo_list.git

-3. Install dependencies:

-	make init

-4. Run the application:
+2. Run the application:

-	make run
+	task run

-	This command will start the Go server, compile the Tailwind CSS styles, and watch for changes in the project files.
+	This command will first check if mongo is rnning, if not it will pull the image and run it.
+Then, it will run the required commands to init the project and finally start the Go server, compile the Tailwind CSS styles, and watch for changes in the project files.

-5. Open your web browser and navigate to `http://localhost:7173` (proxied by templ) to access the Todo List app.
+3. Open your web browser and navigate to `http://localhost:7173` (proxied by templ) to access the Todo List app.